MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

   - **cd** in to the folder where the toolset was extracted.
   - Run **MockVmAgent.exe**.
 At this point, the **MockVmAgent** acts as **HTTP** listener, waiting for heartbeats from the **GSDK** integrated with your game server.
 - Run your game server executable as it would be started on the PlayFab platform (if the game server needs **cmdline** arguments, you may need to run it from a **cmd** window).
+  > [!NOTE]
+  > If you are using our [GSDK samples from github](https://github.com/PlayFab/gsdkSamples), run the .exe in Administrator mode to avoid authorization errors.
 - If the **GSDK** has been integrated correctly, you will see the **MockVmAgent** print the following outputs:
   - **CurrentGameState** - Initializing (this is optional and may not show up if your game directly calls **GSDK::ReadyForPlayers** and does not call **GSDK::Start**).
   - **CurrentGameState** - StandingBy